EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-import-a-key.md

 cleos wallet import
 ```

 Type your private key.
-You should see something like below:
+You should see something like this:

 ```console
 private key: imported private key for: EOS8FBXJUfbANf3xeDWPoJxnip3Ych9HjzLBr1VaXRQFdkVAxwLE7